dmyersturnbull/dmyersturnbull.github.io/content/posts/windows-setup.md

 A companion to a similar [guide for macOS](https://dmyersturnbull.github.io/#macos-setup).
+Note that this one is a bit different.
-There are similar guides across the web; this one contains some workarounds for various issues.
+There are similar-ish guides across the web, but this one contains workarounds for various issues.
 Contents:
 - Setup for hardware
 - Features & configuration